hapostgres/pg_auto_failover/docs/how-to.rst

   $ pg_autoctl run

-It is also possible (and recommanded) to integrate the pg_auto_failover service in your usual service management facility.
+It is also possible (and recommended) to integrate the pg_auto_failover service in your usual service management facility.
 When using **systemd** the following commands can be used to produce the unit file configuration required::